 True empathy is when another person strikes it rich and you feel as if it’s money in YOUR pocket.

-2. A disease of the brain; especially, one involving alterations of brain structure.
+is a brain disease, especially one involving alterations of brain structure.

-3. A reference to the involvement of large parts of the brain (or the whole organ), instead of identifiable changes confined just to parts of the brain.
+Encephalopathy involves large parts of the brain (or the whole organ), instead of identifiable changes confined just to parts of the brain.

 Learn how anxieties and depressions affect the brain.